rackhamsauer/Project_4/README.md

 ## Project Overview
 We have developed a machine learning model that predicts the frequency of **Automated Account (Bot)** creation on Twitter.

 Bots undermine the authenticity of interactions on social media platforms.
-Bots can disseminate misinformation, manipulate trends, and push malicious links&ndash; all of which is harmful to public discourse.
+Bots can disseminate misinformation, manipulate trends, and push malicious links&mdash; all of which is harmful to public discourse.

 With the aid of our model, we can battle back the threat of bots on Twitter.